-WHEREAS pursuant to subsection 28(2) of the Planning Act, R.S.O.
+WHEREAS Section 28(2) of the Planning Act, R.S.O.
 1990, c.
-P.13, as amended (the "Planning Act") the City of Brampton has been designated as a Community Improvement Project Area;
+P.13, as amended (the "Planning Act") enables municipalities, where there is an official plan in effect that contains provisions relating to community improvement, to designate the whole or any part of an area covered by such an official plan as a community improvement project area;